Early morning shooting leaves one suspect dead

 Bristol, Virginia police received a call for shots fired around 4:30 a.m. from an occupant of a motel in the 2200 block of Euclid Avenue, according to a news release from the state police.

-When officers arrived on scene, they encountered a male suspect inside a vehicle, and, despite repeated commands from the officers, refused to exit his vehicle.
+When officers arrived on scene, they encountered a male suspect inside a vehicle.
+Despite repeated commands from the officers, he refused to exit the vehicle.
 The man then put the vehicle into drive and sped towards one of the officers causing him to fire at the suspect vehicle as it came at him.

 The male driver died at the scene.